 Using Safe Ingredients in Homemade Laundry Detergents

 Homemade laundry detergents are not always more natural or safe than commercial detergents.
-If you are making detergent to protect your family from dangerous, unnecessary chemicals you must select the correct ingredients.
+If you want to make an eco-friendly or natural detergent, you must select the correct ingredients.

-My homemade laundry soap uses natural substances that are rated safe by the EWG for use on humans and the environment.
-Unfortunately, many detergents recipes contain ingredients made from chemicals that can be dangerous to humans and the environment.
+Unfortunately, many detergents recipes contain ingredients that can be dangerous to humans and the environment.

 For example: